Skip to main content

 Industrial finance teams do not need another feature checklist.
 They need a clear way to decide what belongs inside AP automation, what belongs in payout infrastructure, and what needs to stay tied to ERP and production controls so payables do not create downstream delays.

-Build this to drive action, not to generate another finance report.
+Build this to drive action, not just generate another finance report.
 For platform teams, an AP aging report is most useful when each overdue line shows what is owed, when it was due, and whether the issue is a payable aging problem, a process delay, or payment-system risk.